Speeding up the solution of the Site and Power Assignment Problem in Wireless Networks: Our Contribution

-Reducing the model size is crucial as real-life instances typically involve many variables and constraints.
-In this direction, we propose using a Reduced Cost Fixing method, in short RCF (see \cite{achterberg2020presolve} for a survey on presolve techniques).
+To further reduce the model size, we propose a reduced cost fixing method, in short RCF (see \cite{achterberg2020presolve} for a survey on presolve techniques).
 Although this procedure is well-known and widespread, no one has ever tried to see its effects on this type of problem (based on our knowledge).

 By solving the linear relaxation of the problem, we can get the lower bound $lb$ and the corresponding reduced costs $ \bar{c}_{bl}$ associated with the sole variables $z_{bl}$ in the optimal solution of the linear relaxation.
 Then, given an upper bound $ub> lb$, if $ \bar{c}_{ b l} \geq ub-lb\text{ for some } b \in \mathcal B, l \in \mathcal L$, the corresponding $z_{ b l}$ must be at its lower bound in every optimal solution; hence we can fix $z_{ b l}=0$.